google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 ![WebPageTest, text resources minified](images/image_708.png) *WebPageTest, text resources minified*

-Interestingly, despite the lack of an apparent raw speed increase, WebPageTest's report shows that two of its internal algorithm results do indicate improvement.
-The page's Speed Index went up from 1699 to 1797 (+5%), and its First Interactive time (a beta feature as of this writing) went down from 1.266 seconds to 1.133 seconds (-10%).
-Why are those results important?
-Because those measurements, while somewhat subjective, nevertheless affect how fast the user perceives the site to be.
+Interestingly, despite the lack of an overall raw speed increase, WebPageTest's report shows that two of its internal algorithm results go in different directions.
+The page's Speed Index went up from 1699 to 1797 (about 5% slower), and its First Interactive time (a beta feature) went down from 1.266 seconds to 1.133 seconds (about 10% faster).
+While those measurements are somewhat subjective, they nevertheless affect how fast the user perceives the site to be.
 And always remember that *user perception* is the ultimate arbiter of performance.

+**Update:** The "Time to First Interactive" metric is on the path to deprecation in favor of the more accurate "Time to Consistently Interactive".
+We encourage you to use the [WebPageTest Easy mode](https://webpagetest.org/easy) and select the Mobile checkbox, which will generate a Lighthouse report.
+Then click the *Lighthouse PWA Score* at the top of the page to see the full Lighthouse Progressive Web App report, including the new Consistently Interactive metric.

  Here is the text-minified version:
  [https://page-load-speed-demo.firebaseapp.com/pageload1.html](https://page-load-speed-demo.firebaseapp.com/pageload1.html).